AndroLuix/laravel-react/README.md

 4. Run the command `npm run migrate` in the terminal.
 5. If you want to update the database, run `npm run migrate:fresh`.
 6. Run the command `npm start` to start the software on your server.
-7. Stop with the command `npm stop` or CTRL + C.
-8. To stop the servers, press CTRL+C simultaneously, and finally in the terminal `npm stop run`.
+7. To stop the software, press CTRL+C simultaneously, and finally in the terminal `npm stop run`.

 ## Contributing